-One of them even took the time to put on Michael Smith's pack for him.
-When their bodies were found, his had been activated using a switch on the back of his seat that he wouldn't have been able to reach himself.
+One of them even took the time to put on Michael Smith’s pack for him.
+When their bodies were found, his was activated using a switch on the back of his seat that he wouldn’t have been able to reach himself.

 They couldn’t have understood what happened.
 Smith pulled a switch meant to restore power to the cockpit, apparently unaware that the cabin he was in a free fall, no longer connected to any other part of the shuttle.

 It’s not clear how long they stayed conscious or how long they stayed alive, though the packs stayed on for another two minutes and 45 seconds.
 For all that time, the astronauts may still have been awake and breathing, bracing themselves as they fell to their deaths.